bekircbc/bekircbc/README.md

 💬 Feel free to ask me anything about my codes or capabilities.
 I am sure that together we can create great IT solutions for customers.

-🔎 Click on the icons to see my code, organizations and articles.
-If you want to see live-page, click on the links in project-repository.
+🔎 Click on the icons to see my code, deployed projects, organizations and articles.

 ---